iav0207/advent-of-code/2020/day_09/README.md

 Spec https://adventofcode.com/2020/day/9

-Finding an encoding error by summing pairs of ints and brute-forcing sums of contiguous integers in the list.
+Desc Finding an encoding error by summing pairs of ints and brute-forcing sums of contiguous integers in the list.

 Execution